onqtam/headjack/src/introduction.md

 a blueprint for the future web

+the core value proposition is being able to link unbounded amounts of off-chain data to billions of identities while preserving the proofs throughout time even if accounts change keys & names

 The core value proposition is the ability to link infinite amounts of data to identity and sequence that throughout time.